Providence, by Rev. Rusty Mosley

 Proverbs 16:33 "We may throw the dice, but the Lord determines how they fall."
 (NLT)

-The traditional, Christian doctrine of "Providence", for those who choose to still believe it, basically says that everything that happens, EVERYTHING, happens because God personally made it happen.
+The traditional, Christian doctrine of "Providence" basically says that everything that happens, EVERYTHING, happens because God personally made it happen.

 Of course, consistent with the doctrine, would be the idea that somehow a terrible experience would eventually serve to bring glory to God, in some way eventually, and even glorify us in some way.

 It would involve having to have immense trust, that God would somehow get us through the horror and healing, and that one day, after the story is finished, after we have moved on to our next life of bodily resurrection on a new Earth, which God promises us is coming, we eventually will be actually MORE glad that it happened than if it hadn't happened.
 We will then be able to be honored that God used us to make an even more beautiful story of redemption out of our lives, than if he had allowed our lives to be easy and not as much of an amazing story of redemption.